 Frequently Asked Questions

-What is the cheapest EOR provider in 2026?
+Who are the top EOR providers in 2026?

 When should I use an EOR instead of setting up a local entity?

-Use an EOR when you have fewer than 15-25 employees in a single country.
-Setting up a local entity costs $25,000-$100,000+ and takes 3-6 months, while an EOR lets you hire compliantly within days at $199-$1,000/month per employee.
+Use an employer of record service when you have fewer than 15-25 employees in a single country.
+Setting up a local entity costs $25,000-$100,000+ and takes 3-6 months, while an EOR platform lets you hire compliantly within days at $199-$1,000/month per employee.
 Once you exceed 15-25 hires in one market, a local entity typically becomes more cost-effective long-term.

-A global employment partner removes the legal barriers to international hiring.
+Any of these EOR providers removes the legal barriers to international hiring.
 Finding the right talent?
-That's still the hardest part.
-Pair your provider with AI sourcing to build a complete workflow from candidate discovery to compliant employment.
+That’s still the hardest part.
+Pair your EOR service with AI sourcing to build a complete workflow from candidate discovery to compliant employment.

 Find global talent to hire through your EOR with Pin →